Our full COVID-19 Risk Assessment is available at the below link.

 Home Testing Guidance

-As you are aware upon returning to school, our students were asked to take their first three tests at school under the supervision of a trained person.
+As you are aware upon returning to school, our students were asked to take their first two tests at school under the supervision of a trained person.
 Students will then continue taking twice-weekly tests using a home test kit provided by the school and we will provide information on reporting test results.

 This government announced that households with primary school, secondary school and college age children, including childcare and support bubbles, could test themselves twice every week at home from Monday 8th March.